 There are a number of different email security solutions available, so it's important to research and find the one that's best for your business.
 Some of the most common types of email security solutions include spam filters.
 Multi factor authentication is also a great solution.

 It's also important to keep your software up-to-date.
-This includes your email security solution, as well as all of your other software programs.
+This includes your email security solution, as well as all of your other software programs such as firewalls.
 Updates often include new security features that can help to keep your business safe from these email threats and security attacks.

 4. Backup your data